LouisJustinTALLOT/cpp-docs.fr-fr/docs/atl/reference/ioleinplaceobjectwindowlessimpl-class.md

 ### <a name="remarks"></a>Notes

-Consultez [IOleInPlaceObjectWindowless:: OnWindowMessage](/windows/win32/api/ocidl/nf-ocidl-ioleinplaceobjectwindowless-onwindowmessage) dans le SDK Windows.
+Voir [IOleInPlaceObjectWindowless::OnWindowMessage](/windows/win32/api/ocidl/nf-ocidl-ioleinplaceobjectwindowless-onwindowmessage) in the Windows SDK.

-##  <a name="reactivateandundo"></a>  IOleInPlaceObjectWindowlessImpl::ReactivateAndUndo
+## <a name="ioleinplaceobjectwindowlessimplreactivateandundo"></a><a name="reactivateandundo"></a>IOleInPlaceObjectWindowlessImpl::ReactivateAndUndo

 Retourne E_NOTIMPL.